andredarcie/csharp-quick-reference-guide/README.md

-catch          // Specify handlers for different exceptions char           // Represent a Unicode character checked        // Used to explicitly enable overflow checking for integral-type arithmetic operations and conversions class          // const          // continue       // decimal        // default        // delegate       // do             // double         // else           // enum           // event          // explicit       // extern         //
-false          //
-finally        //
-fixed          //
-float          //
-for            //
-foreach        //
-goto           //
-if             //
-implicit       //
-in             //
-in             // (generic modifier) int            //
-interface      //
+catch          // Specify handlers for different exceptions char           // Represent a Unicode character checked        // Used to explicitly enable overflow checking for integral-type arithmetic operations and conversions class          // Create your own custom types by grouping together variables of other types, methods and events const          // Declare a constant field or a constant local continue       // Passes control to the next iteration decimal        // Indicates a 128-bit data type default        // Can be used in the switch statement or in a default value expression delegate       // Type that can be used to encapsulate a named or an anonymous method do             // Executes a statement or a block of statements repeatedly until a specified expression evaluates to false double         // Simple type that stores 64-bit floating-point values else           // Identifies which statement to run based on the value of a Boolean expression. enum           // Distinct type that consists of a set of named constants called the enumerator list. event          // Used to declare an event in a publisher class explicit       // User-defined type conversion operator that must be invoked with a cast extern         // Modifier is used to declare a method that is implemented externally false          // Represents boolean false finally        // Can clean up any resources that are allocated in a try block fixed          // Prevents the garbage collector from relocating a movable variable float          // Signifies a simple type that stores 32-bit floating-point values for            // Run a statement or a block of statements repeatedly until a specified expression evaluates to false foreach, in    // Repeats a group of embedded statements for each element in an array or an object collection goto           // Transfers the program control directly to a labeled statement if             // Identifies which statement to run based on the value of a Boolean expression. implicit       // Used to declare an implicit user-defined type conversion operator in             // (generic modifier) int            // interface      //